LeoTN/youtube-downloader/README.md

-- Maybe improve GUI look and comfort.
+- ALL FEATURES ARE ON ICE FOR NOW.
+THIS VERSION MIGHT NOT BE DEVELOPED IN THE FUTURE !

-- Make the script more reliable, as it is still in development.
+- Maybe improve GUI look and comfort
 - Maybe add more customisation options.

 - Support for more browsers than Firefox in the far future.